 Deforestation is the permanent and intentional clearing of forested land by humans, often for agricultural expansion, timber harvesting for fuel or building materials, mining, and human settlement.
 Huge areas of forest can also become rapidly deforested during natural disasters like wildfires, tornadoes, and cyclones.

 In 2015, global forest cover fell below four billion hectares for the first time in human history.
-And despite many governmental promises and declarations, we aren’t seeing much sustained improvement when it comes to reducing the rate of deforestation.
+And despite many governmental promises and declarations, the state of the world's forests are not seeing much improvement when it comes to reducing the rate of deforestation.
 Every year, more than 20 million football fields’ worth of forests (15 billion trees!) continue to get cut down.

-That’s bad news for everyone, but especially for the 1/2 of the world's terrestrial flora and fauna and 3/4 of all birds that live in and around forests.
+That’s bad news for everyone, but especially for the half of the world's terrestrial flora and fauna and 75% of all birds that live in and around forests.